How Much Compensation Can I Claim For A Leg Injury?

 The Judicial College Guidelines is a publication that solicitors can refer to when calculating the general damages head of claim.
 It contains guideline compensation amounts for different injuries.

-Severe leg injuries (i) | Most serious injuries short of amputation.
-This includes fractures requiring extensive bone grafting as well as incidents causing gross shortening of the leg. | £96,250 to £135,920 |
+Serious Leg Injuries Short of Amputation£117,460 to £165,860This award is for those who had suffered from a serious leg injury, falling short of amputation.
+This includes fractures requiring extensive bone grafting as well as incidents causing gross shortening of the leg.

-Very serious leg injuries (ii) | Very serious injuries that result in mobility issues, which are permanent.
-The individual will probably need mobility aids and crutches for the rest of their life. | £54,830 to £87,890 |
+Very Serious Leg Injuries£66,920 to £109,290This award is for those who had suffered from a serious leg injury that results in mobility issues, which are permanent.
+The individual may require mobility aids and crutches for the rest of their life.

 What Else Can Leg Injury Compensation Payouts Include?

 If you have valid grounds to claim general damages for an injury to your leg, then it may be possible for you to claim additional compensation for special damages.
-Special damages may be included as part of a personal injury claim to cover for financial losses or expenses that can be directly linked to your leg injury.
+Special damages may be included as part of a personal injury compensation claim to cover for financial losses or expenses that can be directly linked to your leg injury.

 Examples of the losses you could be compensated for under special damages may include: